The Protected Person's Rights

 Introduction

-• receive copies of all documents filed in the case;
+• get copies of all the papers filed in your case.

 • be treated with respect and dignity.